As graduates leave colleges saddled with debt and make monthly loan student payment

 , a company that measures salaries across industries and locations, measures earnings from graduates over time to determine which colleges provide the best return on investment (ROI).
 In plain terms, they find out which colleges provide the most bang for their buck once students graduate and begin their journey in the real world.

-acknowledges that there are a few factors that go into making a college a great return on investment at this time:
+Payscale acknowledges that there are a few factors that go into making a college a great return on investment:

 – schools that have majors in engineering, science and math offer a great ROI because these positions offer better salaries.

 – more financial aid for students means less debt for them after they graduate, which translates into a positive ROI.